 However, there is one exception with the Christmas Cornflake Wreaths, because it reminds me of my grandma and I can’t find them in stores—you won’t want to miss it!

-So make time to have a family night or two this Christmas!
+So make time to have a family night or two and make a little Christmas movie magic in your home.
 Try out at least one new Christmas movie for kids and vote on your favorites!

 10 CHRISTMAS MOVIE NIGHTS + TREATS!